Classical Model Mandolin

 Here is another video by Lloyd, this time recorded in the studio.
 Lovely mandolin sound.

 This model is based on the Lyon and Healy mandolins and is constructed very similar to the Lyon and Healey/Washburn mandolins.
 There are some differences, primarily to keep costs under control.
 For example, there is no scroll headstock, and the tailpiece is simpler.
 There is no leg pin, but there is an end pin so a strap can be used.
 It is named the Classical model because the Lyon and Healy mandolins are very popular amongst musicians who play classical music on mandolin.
 This mandolin is my personal favourite.
 It sounds similar to the original Lyon and Healy mandolins, but is louder and more responsive, and in my opinion the tone is also improved.
-Fantastic mandolins, delightful to play and they sound awesome, I love them and get blown away every time I string a new one up (but that is my opinion.
+Fantastic mandolins, delightful to play and they sound awesome, really sweet, I love them and get blown away every time I string a new one up (but that is my opinion.
 They are, however, significantly more work to make so are more expensive.

-The Lyon and Healey mandolins were constructed very differently from the Gibson mandolins.
+The Lyon and Healy mandolins were constructed very differently from the Gibson mandolins.
 Many makers claim to make a mandolin "based on" on "influenced by" the Lyon and Healy's, but in fact have nothing much in common apart from the body shape.
 A Coombe classical model mandolin is in fact based on and constructed similar to an original Lyon and Healy.
 It has exactly the same feel and delightful playability.

 Comments from a customer -